Bethe ansatz

-In physics, the Bethe ansatz is an ansatz for finding the exact wavefunctions of certain quantum many-body models, most commonly in one spatial dimension.
-It was introduced by Hans Bethe in 1931 to obtain the exact eigenvalues and eigenvectors of the one-dimensional antiferromagnetic isotropic (XXX) Heisenberg model.
+In physics, the Bethe ansatz is used to calculate the exact wave functions of certain quantum-mechanical many-body systems, most commonly in one spatial dimension.
+This ansatz was introduced by Hans Bethe in 1931 to obtain the exact eigenvalues and eigenvectors of the one-dimensional antiferromagnetic isotropic (XXX) Heisenberg model.

 The approach was later generalized into the quantum inverse scattering method (QISM) and the algebraic Bethe ansatz, forming the basis of modern integrable system theory.

-Since then, the method has been extended to other spin chains and statistical lattice models.
+Since then, the method has been extended to other spin chains, statistical lattice models and generalized hydrodynamics.

 "Bethe ansatz problems" were one of the topics featuring in the "To learn" section of Richard Feynman's blackboard at the time of his death.

 Discussion

 In the framework of many-body quantum mechanics, models solvable by the Bethe ansatz can be contrasted with free fermion models.
 The dynamics of a free model is one-body reducible: its many-body wave function for fermions (bosons) is the antisymmetrized (symmetrized) product of one-body wave functions.
 Models solvable by the Bethe ansatz are interacting systems: their two-body sector has a nontrivial scattering matrix that depends on the particle momenta.

 By contrast, such models are two-body reducible: the many-body scattering matrix factorizes into a product of two-body scattering matrices.
 Many-body collisions occur as sequences of pairwise interactions, and the total wave function can be represented entirely in terms of two-body scattering states.
 The overall scattering matrix equals the ordered product of these pairwise matrices.